GLUE: Gradient-free Learning to Unify Experts: Conclusion

 \section{Conclusion}

-We presented \textbf{GLUE}, a forward-only approach that learns a single deployable prior by convexly mixing pretrained experts and optimizing the mixture via two-point SPSA.
+We presented \textbf{GLUE}, a forward-only approach that learns a single deployable prior by mixing pretrained experts in a convex manner and optimizing the mixture via two-point SPSA.
 The method avoids backpropagation and is accompanied by cost and variance analyses that explain its efficiency and stability.
-Empirically, GLUE delivers consistent improvements over data-size weighting and proxy-metric baselines while remaining lightweight to deploy compared to the learned full gradient mixing baseline.
+Empirically, GLUE delivers consistent improvements over data-size weighting and proxy-metric baselines while remaining lightweight for deployment when compared to the learned full gradient mixing baseline.